agro23/SnappySnips/README.md

   - EXPECTED INPUT (From SpecialtyTests.cs): "Hair Cut".
   - EXPECTED OUTPUT: None.

+* Add GetSpecialties() to Stylist with Empty list and test it in the stylist Details View
+- EXPECTED INPUT (From Stylist.cs ): <List> Specialty {}
+  - EXPECTED OUTPUT: Empty List.

 * Add Specialties Index View to see all Specialties available

+* Add Edit to Specialties Index View.

 * Add Delete to Specialties Index View